 The protection of information assets underpins the commercial viability and profitability of all enterprises and the effectiveness of public sector organisations.
 It should not be left to chance.
-If you work in an organisation concerned (directly or indirectly) with valuable information assets, this practical course will enable you to understand and manage strategic and operational aspects of information security, including IT governance and risk analysis and management.
+If you work in an organisation concerned (directly or indirectly) with valuable information assets, this practical module will enable you to understand and manage strategic and operational aspects of information security, including IT governance and risk analysis and management.
 It will also provide the knowledge and skills needed to plan the implementation of an information security management system that provides efficient, effective safeguards and responds to your organisation’s needs.

 |About this course:|

 |This course is expected to start for the last time in November 2013.|

 ‘In today’s high technology environment, organisations are becoming more and more dependent on their information systems.
 The public is increasingly concerned about the proper use of information, particularly personal data.
 The threats to information systems from criminals and terrorists are increasing.
 Many organisations will identify information as an area of their operation that needs to be protected as part of their systems of internal control’ (Nigel Turnbull, from the preface of the book IT Governance: A Manager’s Guide to Data Security & BS 7799/ISO 17799).

 Taking a practice-based approach based upon an organisation you are familiar with, M886 provides the foundational knowledge, understanding, analysis and synthesis that you need to develop a practical information security management system, to the standard set by the ISO/IEC 27001:2005 and BS ISO/IEC 17799:2005.
 You also acquire the personal development skills you need to keep abreast of important development in a rapidly developing field.